-wa101.02.01_blinkled-BCM94343W_AVN download run
+ww101.02.02_blinkled-CYW943907AEVAL1F_WW101 download run

-The make targets that are defined can be seen in the “Make Target” window along the right side of WIKED Studio.
+The make targets that are defined can be seen in the “Make Target” window along the right side of WICED Studio.
 Expand “43xxx_Wi-Fi” to see the existing make targets.

 To create a new make target you can right click on an existing make target that is similar to what you want to create and select New… This will give you a copy of the make target with “Copy of ” at the beginning of the name.
 Delete “Copy of ” (don’t forget to remove the space!) and change the name as necessary for your new make target.